 Wind Propulsion (WP) & Wind Assist Shipping Projects (WASP)

-The use of wind propulsion in modern commercial shipping covers a wide spectrum – from wind-assisted motor vessels, where auxiliary propulsion is provided by wind to purely wind ships with or without auxiliary via sailing-hybrid ships where primary propulsion is from the wind, augmented by engines to ensure Just-In-Time schedules are maintained .
+The use of wind propulsion in modern commercial shipping covers a wide spectrum – from wind-assisted motor vessels, where auxiliary propulsion is provided by wind to primary wind ships with auxiliary engines, where primary propulsion is from the wind, augmented by engines to ensure just-in-time schedules are maintained .

 Wind-Assisted Motor Vessels – primarily employing auxiliary-wind propulsion systems retrofitted onto existing vessels.
 These systems offer fuel savings in the 10-30% range, with lower initial retro-fit investment costs than new build options.
 The addition of these systems can also have other benefits such as reduced engine and machinery wear and tear, improved stability, reduction in vibration etc.)

 Hybrid Wind/Motor Vessels – these designs combine fuel and emissions reduction benefits of wind propulsion options with the capabilities and performance of motor vessels allowing predictable scheduling.
 In favorable winds savings can be in excess of 60-70%, in less accommodating conditions vessels use a mix of wind/motor propulsion or motor alone.
 With good weather routing and handling, new build sailing hybrid vessels are defined as offering fuel savings on an annual basis of over 50%.